“Hehehe do you think Sylvie is going to find me here?” She whispered as low as she could.

 Taking another look around the room, Lord Varath was entertaining a few of the men and their wives with a story about the hunting trip.

-He also spotted Larant sitting at one of the tables talking with two young lady who sat across from him.
+He also spotted Larant sitting at one of the tables talking with two young ladies who sat across from him.
 The girls were giggling and smiling.

 As he stood there looking at many of the unfamiliar faces, he sensed a number of people taking curious glances at him.
-Troyle had introduced him multiple times earlier and undoubtedly, many remembered him from the competition.
+Troyle had introduced him multiple times earlier, but undoubtedly, many still remembered him from the competition.

 Not wanting to intrude on the others or congest the dining hall any more than it already was, Kaidus got himself a plate of food and exited the hall.

-On top of the Varath manor away from every else, he silently ate his food as he watched and listened to the playful children in the backyard.
+On top of the Varath manor away from everything else, he silently ate his food as he watched and listened to the playful children in the backyard.

 He felt the breeze as Zion zipped around him, frolicking in the darkness.